08 Jul US Economic Forecast – 2019 2020 Predictions

 They don’t know why or how, they just feel something dark is near (thanks to the media).
 They can’t figure out whether to believe CNN or Fox.
 They can’t distinguish between US and the world.
 They get their money from everywhere and right now, they’re confused.

-In fact, they’re the ones who invested in Chinese and Mexican factories and they don’t care what happens to American people.
-Their score card is their bank account.
-Trump’s slapped the score card out of their hands.
+In fact, they’re the ones who invested in Chinese and Mexican factories in the first place to maximize profits.
+Their score card is their bank account and they have little sympathy for Americans.
+That will change out of necessity.

 However, billionaires, millionaires, middle class investors can create quite an avalanche of panic-induced sell offs.
 This is what we should be most wary of.
 An avalanche only has to get started, then nature takes over.

-In the meantime, the latest jobs report reveals excellent 200k+ job growth and droves of people coming back into the workforce.
-Those Zombies want to work!
+In the meantime, the latest jobs report reveals continuous, excellent 200k+ job growth each month and droves of people coming back into the workforce.
+Skill shortages are a true threat to US manufacturing revitalization.
+People will have to be trained.
+The education industry should enjoy their outlook.

 The unemployment rate rose to 4.0 percent in June from an 18-year low of 3.8 percent in May as 601,000 job seekers entered the labor force in a sign of confidence in the labor market — Reuters report.